-The Company has two director stock award plans for nonemployee directors of the Company which provide for the issuance of stock options and restricted stock.
-No additional options can be granted under one of the plans.
-The 2000 Director Plan provides for the automatic grants of stock options and restricted stock to nonemployee directors on the date of first election as a director and after each annual meeting of stockholders.
-In addition, the 2000 Director Plan allows for the issuance of stock options or restricted stock in lieu of cash for all or part of the annual director fee at the option of the director.
-The exercise prices for all options granted under the plans are equal to the fair market value per share of the Company's common stock on the date of grant.
+The Company has a director stock award plan for nonemployee directors of the Company which provides for the issuance of stock options and restricted stock.
+The director plan provides for the automatic grants of stock options and restricted stock to nonemployee directors on the date of first election as a director and after each annual meeting of stockholders.
+In addition, the director plan allows for the issuance of stock options or restricted stock in lieu of cash for all or part of the annual director fee at the option of the director.
+The exercise prices for all options granted under the plan are equal to the fair market value per share of the Company's common stock on the date of grant.
 The terms of the options are ten years.
 The options granted when first elected a director vest immediately.
 The options granted and restricted stock issued after each annual meeting of stockholders vest six months after the date of grant.
 Options granted and restricted stock issued in lieu of cash director fees vest in equal quarterly increments during the year to which they relate.
-At December 31, 2011, 252,224 shares were available for future grants under the 2000 Director Plan.
-The director stock award plans are intended as an incentive to attract and retain qualified and competent independent directors.
+At December 31, 2012, 675,535 shares were available for future grants under the director plan.
+The director stock award plan is intended as an incentive to attract and retain qualified and competent independent directors.